Earth System Trend

 UNIT: Mtons yr-1

-In many places, farmers use more fertilizer than they need.
+It is estimated that industrial fertilizers are responsible for one third of the global population.
+However, in many places, farmers use more fertilizer than they need.
 It runs off the land into waterways and coastal zones causing vast dead zones.
 Fertilizers are essential to feed the world population, but they need to be managed carefully to avoid unintentional consequences.